September Gardening Guide: What to plant NOW in the month of September

 Check out my How to Grow Squash and Zucchini From Seed YouTube video tutorial.

-Cucumbers - In warmer climates, the Asian cultivars of cucumbers grow better during the high heat of summer.
-But now that things are cooling down, I can grow market or pickling types of cucumbers very easily.
-During the fall, I take advantage and grow lots of cucumbers best for making pickles, because I like to can pickles.
+It is ok to direct sow seeds for cucumbers, if you have 3 months left before your first winter frost date.
+I recommend small fruiting, market, or pickling cucumber varieties because they mature early.
 Direct sow 2-3 seeds per mound OR I make a trench in a straight row right under my trellis, sprinkle in seeds pretty densely, and grow a bunch of cucumbers.
-Have BT (bacillus thuringiensis linked below) spray handy in case you get worm damage and spray with 1 cup hydrogen peroxide per gallon of water if you get powdery mildew or other leaf diseases.
+Have BT (bacillus thuringiensis) spray handy in case you get worm damage and spray with 1 cup hydrogen peroxide per gallon of water if you get powdery mildew or other leaf diseases.
 My personal favorites for pickling are Boston Pickling and Wisconsin 58 SMR.
+For a market or fresh eating salad cucumber, Beit Alpha is great.

 BT spray that I use from Amazon HERE.